aggresss/spec/IETF/RFC4585_en-US.md

      Reference:      RFC 4585.
 ```

-   Further entries may be registered following the "Specification
-   Required" rules as defined in RFC 2434 [9].
-Each registration needs
-   to indicate the FMT value, if there is a specific FB message to go
-   into the FCI field, and whether or not multiple FB messages may be
-   stacked in a single FCI field.
-For each new registration, it is
-   mandatory that a permanent, stable, and publicly accessible document
-   exists that specifies the semantics of the registered parameter as
-   well as the syntax and semantics of the associated FB message (if
-   any).
+Further entries may be registered following the "Specification Required" rules as defined in RFC 2434 [9].
+Each registration needs to indicate the FMT value, if there is a specific FB message to go into the FCI field, and whether or not multiple FB messages may be stacked in a single FCI field.
+For each new registration, it is mandatory that a permanent, stable, and publicly accessible document exists that specifies the semantics of the registered parameter as well as the syntax and semantics of the associated FB message (if any).
 The general registration procedures of [3] apply.

 ## 10. Acknowledgements

-   This document is a product of the Audio-Visual Transport (AVT)
-   Working Group of the IETF.
-The authors would like to thank Steve
-   Casner and Colin Perkins for their comments and suggestions as well
-   as for their responsiveness to numerous questions.
-The authors would
-   also like to particularly thank Magnus Westerlund for his review and
-   his valuable suggestions and Shigeru Fukunaga for the contributions
-   on FB message formats and semantics.
+This document is a product of the Audio-Visual Transport (AVT) Working Group of the IETF.
+The authors would like to thank Steve Casner and Colin Perkins for their comments and suggestions as well as for their responsiveness to numerous questions.
+The authors would also like to particularly thank Magnus Westerlund for his review and his valuable suggestions and Shigeru Fukunaga for the contributions on FB message formats and semantics.

-   We would also like to thank Andreas Buesching and people at Panasonic
-   for their simulations and the first independent implementations of
-   the feedback profile.
+We would also like to thank Andreas Buesching and people at Panasonic for their simulations and the first independent implementations of the feedback profile.

 ## 11. References

-11.1.
+### 11.1.
 Normative References

-   [1]  Schulzrinne, H., Casner, S., Frederick, R., and V. Jacobson,
-        "RTP: A Transport Protocol for Real-Time Applications", STD 64,
-        RFC 3550, July 2003.
+- [1]  Schulzrinne, H., Casner, S., Frederick, R., and V. Jacobson, "RTP: A Transport Protocol for Real-Time Applications", STD 64, RFC 3550, July 2003.

-   [2]  Schulzrinne, H. and S. Casner, "RTP Profile for Audio and Video
-        Conferences with Minimal Control", STD 65, RFC 3551, July 2003.
+- [2]  Schulzrinne, H. and S. Casner, "RTP Profile for Audio and Video Conferences with Minimal Control", STD 65, RFC 3551, July 2003.

-   [3]  Handley, M., Jacobson, V., and C. Perkins, "SDP: Session
-        Description Protocol", RFC 4566, July 2006.
+- [3]  Handley, M., Jacobson, V., and C. Perkins, "SDP: Session Description Protocol", RFC 4566, July 2006.

-   [4]  Casner, S., "Session Description Protocol (SDP) Bandwidth
-        Modifiers for RTP Control Protocol (RTCP) Bandwidth", RFC 3556,
+- [4]  Casner, S., "Session Description Protocol (SDP) Bandwidth Modifiers for RTP Control Protocol (RTCP) Bandwidth", RFC 3556, July 2003.
-        July 2003.

-   [5]  Bradner, S., "Key words for use in RFCs to Indicate Requirement
-        Levels", BCP 14, RFC 2119, March 1997.
+- [5]  Bradner, S., "Key words for use in RFCs to Indicate Requirement Levels", BCP 14, RFC 2119, March 1997.

-   [6]  Turletti, T. and C. Huitema, "RTP Payload Format for H.261 Video
-        Streams", RFC 2032, October 1996.
+- [6]  Turletti, T. and C. Huitema, "RTP Payload Format for H.261 Video Streams", RFC 2032, October 1996.

-   [7]  Handley, M., Floyd, S., Padhye, J., and J. Widmer, "TCP Friendly
-        Rate Control (TFRC): Protocol Specification", RFC 3448, January
+- [7]  Handley, M., Floyd, S., Padhye, J., and J. Widmer, "TCP Friendly Rate Control (TFRC): Protocol Specification", RFC 3448, January 2003.
-        2003.

-   [8]  Rosenberg, J. and H. Schulzrinne, "An Offer/Answer Model with
-        Session Description Protocol (SDP)", RFC 3264, June 2002.
+- [8]  Rosenberg, J. and H. Schulzrinne, "An Offer/Answer Model with Session Description Protocol (SDP)", RFC 3264, June 2002.

-   [9]  Narten, T. and H. Alvestrand, "Guidelines for Writing an IANA
-        Considerations Section in RFCs", BCP 26, RFC 2434, October 1998.
+- [9]  Narten, T. and H. Alvestrand, "Guidelines for Writing an IANA Considerations Section in RFCs", BCP 26, RFC 2434, October 1998.

-11.2.
+### 11.2.
 Informative References

-   [10] Camarillo, G., Eriksson, G., Holler, J., and H. Schulzrinne,
-        "Grouping of Media Lines in the Session Description Protocol
-        (SDP)", RFC 3388, December 2002.
+- [10] Camarillo, G., Eriksson, G., Holler, J., and H. Schulzrinne, "Grouping of Media Lines in the Session Description Protocol (SDP)", RFC 3388, December 2002.

-   [11] Perkins, C. and O. Hodson, "Options for Repair of Streaming
-        Media", RFC 2354, June 1998.
+- [11] Perkins, C. and O. Hodson, "Options for Repair of Streaming Media", RFC 2354, June 1998.

-   [12] Rosenberg, J. and H. Schulzrinne, "An RTP Payload Format for
-        Generic Forward Error Correction", RFC 2733, December 1999.
+- [12] Rosenberg, J. and H. Schulzrinne, "An RTP Payload Format for Generic Forward Error Correction", RFC 2733, December 1999.

-   [13] Perkins, C., Kouvelas, I., Hodson, O., Hardman, V., Handley, M.,
-        Bolot, J., Vega-Garcia, A., and S. Fosse-Parisis, "RTP Payload
-        for Redundant Audio Data", RFC 2198, September 1997.
+- [13] Perkins, C., Kouvelas, I., Hodson, O., Hardman, V., Handley, M., Bolot, J., Vega-Garcia, A., and S. Fosse-Parisis, "RTP Payload for Redundant Audio Data", RFC 2198, September 1997.

-   [14] Bormann, C., Cline, L., Deisher, G., Gardos, T., Maciocco, C.,
-        Newell, D., Ott, J., Sullivan, G., Wenger, S., and C. Zhu, "RTP
-        Payload Format for the 1998 Version of ITU-T Rec.
-H.263 Video
-        (H.263+)", RFC 2429, October 1998.
+- [14] Bormann, C., Cline, L., Deisher, G., Gardos, T., Maciocco, C., Newell, D., Ott, J., Sullivan, G., Wenger, S., and C. Zhu, "RTP Payload Format for the 1998 Version of ITU-T Rec.
+H.263 Video (H.263+)", RFC 2429, October 1998.

-   [15] B. Girod, N. Faerber, "Feedback-based error control for mobile
-        video transmission", Proceedings IEEE, Vol. 87, No. 10, pp.
-        1707 - 1723, October, 1999.
+- [15] B. Girod, N. Faerber, "Feedback-based error control for mobile video transmission", Proceedings IEEE, Vol. 87, No. 10, pp. 1707 - 1723, October, 1999.

-   [16] ISO/IEC 14496-2:2001/Amd.1:2002, "Information technology -
-        Coding of audio-visual objects - Part2: Visual", 2001.
+- [16] ISO/IEC 14496-2:2001/Amd.1:2002, "Information technology - Coding of audio-visual objects - Part2: Visual", 2001.

-   [17] ITU-T Recommendation H.263, "Video Coding for Low Bit Rate
-        Communication", November 2000.
+- [17] ITU-T Recommendation H.263, "Video Coding for Low Bit Rate Communication", November 2000.

-   [18] Schulzrinne, H. and S. Petrack, "RTP Payload for DTMF Digits,
-        Telephony Tones and Telephony Signals", RFC 2833, May 2000.
+- [18] Schulzrinne, H. and S. Petrack, "RTP Payload for DTMF Digits, Telephony Tones and Telephony Signals", RFC 2833, May 2000.

-   [19] Kohler, E., Handley, M., and S. Floyd, "Datagram Congestion
-        Control Protocol (DCCP)", RFC 4340, March 2006.
+- [19] Kohler, E., Handley, M., and S. Floyd, "Datagram Congestion Control Protocol (DCCP)", RFC 4340, March 2006.

-   [20] Handley, M., Floyd, S., Padhye, J., and J. Widmer, "TCP Friendly
-        Rate Control (TFRC): Protocol Specification", RFC 3448, January
+- [20] Handley, M., Floyd, S., Padhye, J., and J. Widmer, "TCP Friendly Rate Control (TFRC): Protocol Specification", RFC 3448, January 2003.
-        2003.

-   [21] Ott, J. and E. Carrara, "Extended Secure RTP Profile for RTCP-
-        based Feedback (RTP/SAVPF)", Work in Progress, December 2005.
+- [21] Ott, J. and E. Carrara, "Extended Secure RTP Profile for RTCP-based Feedback (RTP/SAVPF)", Work in Progress, December 2005.

-   [22] Baugher, M., McGrew, D., Naslund, M., Carrara, E., and K.
-        Norrman, "The Secure Real-time Transport Protocol (SRTP)", RFC
-        3711, March 2004.
+- [22] Baugher, M., McGrew, D., Naslund, M., Carrara, E., and K. Norrman, "The Secure Real-time Transport Protocol (SRTP)", RFC 3711, March 2004.

-   [23] Kikuchi, Y., Nomura, T., Fukunaga, S., Matsui, Y., and H.
-        Kimata, "RTP Payload Format for MPEG-4 Audio/Visual Streams",
-        RFC 3016, November 2000.
+- [23] Kikuchi, Y., Nomura, T., Fukunaga, S., Matsui, Y., and H. Kimata, "RTP Payload Format for MPEG-4 Audio/Visual Streams", RFC 3016, November 2000.

-   [24] ITU-T Recommendation H.245, "Control protocol for multimedia
-        communication", May 2006.
+- [24] ITU-T Recommendation H.245, "Control protocol for multimedia communication", May 2006.

 ---